 Related: Search for Veteran Jobs

 Discipline is one of the first qualities that come to mind when people think of military veterans.
-Applying this discipline on a consistent basis can translate to greater productivity and faster growth that may mean the difference between a business's success and failure.
+Applying this discipline can translate consistently to greater productivity and faster growth that may mean the difference between the success and failure of a business.

 Performance Under Pressure